Forensic astronomy: The sinking of the Titanic

 On April 10, 1912, a ship sailed from Southampton, England called the RMS Titanic.
 The Titanic stopped in France and Ireland, and then to sailed for New York City but never made it.
 On April 14, at 11:40 pm, the ship struck an iceberg, and by April 15 the Titanic had sunk completely by 2:20 am.
 Many were saved, but at least 1500 or more people drowned in the shipwreck.
 When survivors were asked to recall this night and what may have happened, they could all say there was “no moon”.
 Many also said the night was silent and motionless.
-The night that the Titanic sank was so serene.
-It was peaceful while disturbing.
-The night was beautiful even with all the horror and sadness that just occurred.
 Lawerence Beesley, who was a passenger described the sky as a “setting made [only] for them in which to display their wonder” which showed how close and beautiful the sky was when meeting the waterline.
 Forensic astronomy comes into play when Beesley realizes they are being rescued and noticed the sky in the east is brightened at the end of his lifeboat saying, “First a beautiful, quiet shimmer away in the east, then a soft golden glow that crept up stealthily from behind the sky-line...And next the stars died, slowly,– save one which remained long after the others just above the horizon.”
 The star that Beesley is speaking of is believed to be Venus.
-Because of Beesley's descriptive view of what he saw during his rescue, allows forensic astronomy to be used to show the possibility to know where the iceberg was lying during the time of the Titanic ship wreckage.
-The iceberg hit the ship and caused the plates to cripple, and create rivets for water to then seep into the gaps.
-The original theory of how the Titanic sank was that the iceberg ripped the boat open "300 ft on the starboard of the ship" causing it to sink, but with the evidence and using forensic astronomy, researchers have been able to piece together the most accurate reason for the Titanic shipwreck.